rynex-zv/faq-accordion-card-main/README.md

 }
 ```

--How do I remove or disable old property to keep clean
+- How do I remove or disable old property to keep clean
 [stackoverflow](https://stackoverflow.com/questions/46009494/how-do-i-remove-or-disable-min-height-for-my-mobile-page)
 ```css
 .proud-of-this-css {